google/macops/macdestroyer/README.md

 As OS X 10.9+ removed the ability to add a user to FileVault without providing a password or recovery key, the package includes a tiny utility to add users to the FileVault2-enabled users list.
-This relies on what is probably a bug in libodfde and so will probably break in future versions of OS X. This has been tested on 10.9.[0-5] and 10.10
+This relies on what is probably a bug in libodfde and so will probably break in future versions of OS X. This has been tested on 10.9-10.11.3

 Mechanisms
 ----------